-The theme of this year’s study weekend will be ‘Wales and the Marches in the Wars of the Roses’.
-Speakers and talks confirmed so far are: Sara Elin Roberts on 'Jasper Tudor'; Matthew Lewis on 'Richard, Duke of York in Wales and the Marches'; Anne Sutton on 'Shrewsbury during the reign of Richard III and Anne', and Livia Visser-Fuchs on ‘A Welshman at Troy in the 15th Century’.
+TThe theme of this year’s study weekend was ‘Wales and the Marches in the Wars of the Roses’.
+Speakers and talks included: Sara Elin Roberts on 'Jasper Tudor'; Matthew Lewis on 'Richard, Duke of York in Wales and the Marches'; Anne Sutton on 'Shrewsbury during the reign of Richard III and Anne', and Livia Visser-Fuchs on ‘A Welshman at Troy in the 15th Century’.

-There will also be a group visit to Ludlow Castle.
+There was also a group visit to Ludlow Castle.

-It is a long time since we visited Broughton Castle, where we will spend the afternoon.
+In the afternoon we visited Broughton Castle.
 The core of this moated and fortified manor house dates from 1306, the gateway is early 15thc and the rest is from the 1550s.
 Ownership of Broughton Castle has been with the same family (the Fiennes) since 1447.

 The City of Lancaster